sigerror/fast-vector/README.md

 * Modifiable growth factor
 * No exceptions, assertions only

+## Requirements

+Make sure to use a C++17 language standart compliant compiler.

 ## Design reasoning

 Most of the time zero initialization is useless, based on that it was removed from the implementation.